Oct 10, 2009

 Today's program

-1. Yobitake Uketake SIMURA, Zenpo (Satosi) & Christopher Yohmei
+1. Yobitake Uketake SIMURA Zenpo Satosi & Christopher Yohmei

 Two komusô meet on the street corner, each one has taken a vow of silence.
 They greet each other through sound.

-2. Myôan Taizan Style Honkyoku: Takiochi SIMURA, Zenpo (Satosi)
+2. Myôan Taizan Style Honkyoku: Takiochi SIMURA Zenpo Satosi

 3. Kinko Style Honkyoku: Takiotoshi no Kyoku Christopher Yohmei